 A CFO is ultimately responsible for anything to do with the finances of a company.
-However, since a single person cannot manage everything, there are further sub-divisions within the finance department.
-One of the important sub-divisions is headed by the Controller, that manages the day to day financial operations of the business while allowing the CFO to manage the macro-level decisions for the future path of the business.
+However, since a single person cannot manage everything, there are further subdivisions within the finance department.
+One of the important sub-divisions is headed by the Controller, which manages the day-to-day financial operations of the business while allowing the CFO to manage the macro-level decisions for the future path of the business.

 This is a guide to the top differences between CFO vs Controller.
 Here we discuss CFO vs Controller key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –